kjarya/jhinlab/README.md

 Monasteries receive instant notifications via WhatsApp or SMS with complete service details, can acknowledge and manage requests through a simple dashboard, and receive payments directly—eliminating administrative complexity while maintaining the sacred nature of these traditions.

-### Mission

-More than a transaction platform, Jhinlab preserves and strengthens spiritual connections across borders and generations.
-We honor the sacred traditions of Tibetan Buddhism while making them accessible to the global community, ensuring that distance never separates devotees from their faith.

----

-*Tashi Delek* 🙏